clan-lol/clan-core/docs/site/clanmodules/index.md

 This is the example module that does xyz.
 ```

-See the [frontmatter reference](#frontmatter-reference) for all supported attributes.
+See the [Full Frontmatter reference](../reference/clanModules/frontmatter/index.md) further details and all supported attributes.

 ## Roles